-Nathaniel Sher is a Senior Research Analyst at Carnegie China, where he researches China’s grand strategy and U.S.-China relations.
-His writings have appeared in Foreign Policy, Wired, The Wire China, Responsible Statecraft, and the Tsinghua International Relations Review.
-Previously, Sher served as a Loan Officer at the U.S. Small Business Administration and as an intern at the U.S. Embassy in Beijing.
+Nathaniel Sher is a Senior Research Analyst at Carnegie China, where he researches China’s foreign policy and U.S.-China relations.
+His writings have appeared in Foreign Policy, Wired, the Wire China, and The Tsinghua International Relations Review.
 He received his B.A. in History from Oberlin College and M.A.s in International Relations from Tsinghua University and the University of Chicago.

 Conversation